ahill818/ou-website/content/research/machine_learning/index.md

 <img src="day45_skill.png" alt="Precip Forecast">
 Figure: (left) Brier Skill Score aggregated over 1.5 years of forecasts for multiple versions of the CSU-MLP excessive rainfall models (see Figure legend) and the WPC Excessive Rainfall Outlook (ERO) at days 1--5; days 4 and 5 have a smaller sample of forecasts, denoted by "n" along the x-axis.
 As in the Brier Skill Score panel, but plotted is Area under the Relative Operating Characterisitic (ROC) curve.

-<h3>Current Projects Support this Research:</h3>
+<h3>Current Projects Supporting this Research:</h3>
 Collaborative Research: What drives the most extreme rainstorms in the contiguous US?.
 Support: <b><u>National Science Foundation</u></b>.

 <h3>Past Projects:</h3>
 Medium-range excessive rainfall forecasts with machine learning models.
-Support: <b><u>National Oceanic and Atmospheric Administration Joint Technology Transfer Initiative</u></b>.
+Support: <b><u>National Oceanic and Atmospheric Administration Joint Technology Transfer Initiative</u></b>. <br />

 Generating calibrated forecast guidance for severe weather beyond day 1.
 Support: <b><u>National Oceanic and Atmospheric Administration Joint Technology Transfer Initiative</u></b>.

 <h3>Papers:</h3>
-<a href=“publication/mazureketal2024/“> Can Ingredients-Based Forecasting be Learned?
-Disentangling a Random Forest's Severe Weather Predictions</a>
+<a href=publication/mazureketal2024/> Can Ingredients-Based Forecasting be Learned?
+Disentangling a Random Forest's Severe Weather Predictions</a><br />

-<a href=“publication/ob_biases/“>Observation Definitions and their Implications in Machine Learning-based Predictions of Excessive Rainfall</a>
+<a href=publication/ob_biases/>Observation Definitions and their Implications in Machine Learning-based Predictions of Excessive Rainfall</a><br />

-<a href=“publication/clark_gefs/”>Extended range machine-learning severe weather guidance based on the operational GEFS</a>
+<a href=publication/clark_gefs/>Extended range machine-learning severe weather guidance based on the operational GEFS</a><br />

-<a href=“publication/csumlp_severe_mr/”>A New Paradigm for Medium-Range Severe Weather Forecasts: Probabilistic Random Forest–Based Predictions</a>
+<a href=publication/csumlp_severe_mr/>A New Paradigm for Medium-Range Severe Weather Forecasts: Probabilistic Random Forest–Based Predictions</a>